- Web Server

-The Perfect Desktop - Xubuntu 12.10 (Quantal Quetzal)
+The Perfect Desktop - Ubuntu 12.10 (Quantal Quetzal)

-This tutorial shows how you can set up a Xubuntu 12.10 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
+This tutorial shows how you can set up a Kubuntu 12.10 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
 The advantages are clear: you get a secure system without DRM restrictions that works even on old hardware, and the best thing is: all software comes free of charge.
-Xubuntu uses the lightweight XFCE desktop environment.
+Kubuntu uses the KDE desktop environment.

-Installing Apache2 With PHP5 And MySQL Support On Ubuntu 12.10
+Installing Lighttpd With PHP5 (PHP-FPM) And MySQL Support On Ubuntu 12.10

 "Facebook" is a registered trademark of Facebook, Inc. All rights reserved.